‘Massacres await’: Palestinians in Nablus warn of deadly settler attacks

 Abdulatheem’s family members were among those killed by settlers after October 7.

-His brother Ibrahim was a father to 11 children – five girls and four boys.
+His brother Ibrahim was a father to 11 children.
 “My brother was very educated.
 He graduated with an MA in chemistry from Pakistan, and worked at the Ministry of National Economy in Ramallah,” Abdulatheem says with pride.

 Ibrahim also worked with villages in south Nablus to form protection committees and local councils for residents.